pdf-tools/pdf_code_samples/docs/tutorials/elk-logstash-monitoring.md

 products: [convsrv]
 ---

-# Tutorial: Monitoring Pdftools Conversion Service Logs with ELK Stack
+# Monitoring Pdftools Conversion Service Logs with ELK Stack

 {% include conversion-service-info.html %}

 {% include disclaimer.html %}

+## Introduction

 This tutorial guides you through the process of integrating the Elastic Search ELK stack to monitor logs from the Pdftools Conversion Service.
 It includes a quick setup for immediate use and a more detailed example tailored to the structure of Conversion Service logs.